thunderrabbit/barefoot_rob/content/quests/walk-to-niigata/2020/10/22day-by-day-plans-for-walking-route-330km-to-niigata.md

 date: 2020-12-13T12:02:45+09:00
 ---

+I am planning to walk barefoot to Niigata starting April 13th 2021 in Kawasaki, Kanagawa.
+It's a personal challenge and hopefully encouragement to you to keep pushing your limits!

-#### Meeting points:
+### Just the Meeting points:

-Here are the meeting points on Google Maps.
+Here are the [meeting points on Google Maps](https://www.google.com/maps/d/viewer?mid=1ccCdmHbV1RTwKH9qKbBe531jRQ3Bsf2F&usp=sharing).
 They are likely to change so be sure to get in touch if you want to meet somewhere!

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1ccCdmHbV1RTwKH9qKbBe531jRQ3Bsf2F" width="640" height="480"></iframe>

-#### Entire Route:
+### Entire Route:

 Here is the entire route on plotaroute.com.
-The map takes a bit to load all of the meeting points.
+The map takes a bit to load all of the twists and turns of the route.
 Be sure to get in touch if you want to meet somewhere as plans are likely to change!

 [22 days, walking 383km from Shin Yurigaoka to Niigata](https://www.plotaroute.com/route/1189743?units=km)

 [![Walking 380km from Shin Yurigaoka to Niigata](//b.robnugen.com/quests/walk-to-niigata/2020/route_plans/as-of-nov/thumbs/00_walk_380km_from_shin_yurigaoka_to_niigata.png)](https://www.plotaroute.com/route/1189743?units=km)

-#### Planned Meeting Points (likely to change!):
+### Details:

+These are maps of each segment, and are subject to change.
+I do not yet have a good way to post edits to this page from the road, but am working on that.

 * [Day 01.1 Walk 04km from my house (not shown) To Yomiuriland](https://www.plotaroute.com/route/1344324?units=km) (4km total)